-The School is located in the Mubaku village is located in northwest Uganda with a population of 730 (389 male and 341 female) The surrounding area served by the school has a population 2,366 (1,134 male and 1,090 female).
-The village lies across Lake Albert from the Democratic Republic of Congo, virtually in the heart of central Africa.
-It borders Murchison Falls National Park on the Southern bank of the Victoria Nile.
-Mubaku has undergone decades without significant development in terms of education, infrastructure, transportation, health facilities and access to clean water.
+The School is located in the Mubaku village is located in northwest Uganda, with a population of 730 (389 male and 341 female).
+The surrounding area, served by the school, has a population of 2,366 (1,134 male and 1,090 female).
+The village is in the heart of central Africa, near Lake Albert.
+Across Lake Albert is the Democratic Republic of Congo.
+It borders Murchison Falls National Park on the southern bank of the Victoria Nile.
+Mubaku has undergone decades without significant development in terms of education, infrastructure, transportation, health facilities, and access to clean water.

-The School is one of the efforts of the Mubaku Community Conservation Organization (MUCCO), a not for profit Community Based Organization (CBO).
-It is focused on eduction, health and sanitation, access to clean water and sustainable development for our community members in the Albertine region of Uganda.
+The School is one of the efforts of the Mubaku Community Conservation Organization (MUCCO), a not-for-profit Community Based Organization (CBO).
+It is focused on education, health and sanitation, access to clean water, and sustainable development for the Mubaku community in the Albertine region of Uganda.

-One of the accomplishments of MUCCO is the forming of a Native Band and Dancers to play in the local lodges.
+One of the accomplishments of MUCCO is the formation of a native band and dancers to play in the local lodges.

-Here is a video from Oct 2019 of the band and dancers practicing.
+Here is a video of the band and dancers practicing, from Oct.
+2019.

 Uganda, The Pearl of Africa